“Why doesn’t my video look as exciting and fun on film as when I’m doing it?” Believe us. We’ve asked ourselves this question a few times.

 - Volume control

 - Audio design (in case you need to replace bad audio)

 We have an helpful article, which goes into more detail about audio restoration and design here.

 The Final Wrap

-Experiment with these different tools to manipulate the tempo and story of your film.
+Experiment with these different tools and techniques to manipulate the tempo, intensity, and story of your film.
 With good footage and these tools you will be able to create varied emotional arcs to your video.
 Try to incorporate them while developing your personal style.